goshiphq/goship-cms/content/blog/what-does-fob-mean-in-freight-shipping.md

 This way, there are four ways to use FOB for freight shipping:

-* Origin: If the origin point is declared, the receiver owns the shipment after the BOL is signed.
+* FOB origin: if the origin point is declared, the receiver owns the shipment after signing the BOL.
+When the carrier company picks up and signs the BOL, the buyer claims their ownership of the items.
-* Destination: If there is a destination point, the shipper is liable for the items.
+* FOB destination: if there is a destination point, the shipper is liable for the items.
+In this case, the seller is responsible for the goods until their very arrival.
-* Freight (Collect): If the place of origin is declared, the receiver owns the shipment after the BOL is signed.
+* Freight (Collect): if the place of origin is declared, the receiver owns the shipment after the BOL is signed.
+Here, the receiver is well-aware of all the transport costs and assumes risks of freight damage.
-* Freight (Prepaid): If there is a place of destination, the shipper is held liable for the shipment.
+* Freight (Prepaid): if there is a place of destination, the shipper is held liable for the shipment.
+Carrier companies accept responsibility for the shipped items and possible transportation risks.